Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.8.md

 - The Training Merchant (who shows up in Training) is no longer afraid of anything.
 - The door in the demolitions training hallway (In the training mission) can now be highlighted to see the damage threshold.
 - If LDDP is not installed, there will no longer be an empty datacube in the mirrored Mission 1 UNATCO HQ map.
+- Marked several more false positives for passwords in emails and datacubes.

 </details>